NCPlyn/ArDash/README.md

 ### Python side
 1. Install python3 + pip3 and add python to your PATH.
 2. Install needed packages.
 (For now - "pip3 install pyserial pynput ansicon pystray")
-3. (Optional) Run the "createTask.bat" as ADMINISTRATOR, which makes the script run after user login with Administrator priviliges (to disable UAC when starting app using os.system for example)
+3. (Optional) Run the "createTask.bat" as ADMINISTRATOR, which makes the script run after user login with Administrator priviliges (to disable UAC when starting app using os.system for example) (WARNING: IT'S BROKEN, WILL HAVE TO UPDATE TO POWERSHELL WAY)
 4. Start the main python file - "ArDash.py".
 Click right on the tray icon and click on the "Launch Bindings app".
 Which kills the pyhton script to free the serial connection.
-5. Continue to the [Wiki](https://github.com/NCPlyn/ArDash/wiki/How-to-use-Binding-creator-app) to setup the bindings.
+5. Continue to the [Wiki](https://github.com/NCPlyn/ArDash/wiki/How-to-use-Binding-creator-app) (TBD) to setup the bindings.
 6. Start the ArDash again using the app and close the app
 7. Now you are ready to use ArDash!